daleydeng/Fusion/README.md

 # Fusion

+Using Sconstruct for building, using [scons-compiledb](https://github.com/pinetr2e/scons-compiledb.git) for vscode editing.

 Fusion is a sensor fusion library for Inertial Measurement Units (IMUs), optimised for embedded systems.
 Fusion is a C library but is also available as the Python package, [imufusion](https://pypi.org/project/imufusion/).
 Two example Python scripts, [simple_example.py](https://github.com/xioTechnologies/Fusion/blob/main/Python/simple_example.py) and [advanced_example.py](https://github.com/xioTechnologies/Fusion/blob/main/Python/advanced_example.py) are provided with example sensor data to demonstrate use of the package.

 ## AHRS algorithm